emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

    * In the **Delivery Mode** dropdown, choose between `non_persistent` and `persistent`:
        * `non_persistent` (default): Messages are not persisted to disk and may be lost if RabbitMQ restarts or crashes.
        * `persistent`: Messages are persisted to disk, providing durability in case RabbitMQ restarts or crashes.
 Notice that you may also need to set the queue and exchange as durable to prevent messages from being lost in case RabbitMQ is restarted.
 See the documentation of RabbitMQ for more information.
-   * **Enable Publish Confirmations**: To ensure that messages are successfully published to RabbitMQ, you can enable publish confirmations.
+   * **Wait for Publish Confirmations**: To ensure that messages are successfully published to RabbitMQ, you can enable publish confirmations.
 This feature ensures that the RabbitMQ broker acknowledges the receipt of a published message before considering it successfully published.
 Enabling publish confirmations can help improve the reliability of your message delivery.
-To enable publish confirmations, set the wait_for_publish_confirmations configuration option to true.
+To enable publish confirmations, set the "Wait for Publish Confirmations" configuration option to true.
 By default, this option is set to true, so publish confirmations are enabled by default.
    * **Set Publish Confirmation Timeout**: The publish confirmation timeout determines the duration the publisher will wait for the broker's acknowledgment before considering the publish operation a failure.
    * **Payload Template**: The payload template field allows you to define a custom message payload format that will be sent to the RabbitMQ exchange.
 You can use placeholders within the template to dynamically include data from the incoming MQTT messages.
 These placeholders are enclosed in `${}` and will be replaced by the actual values from the message when it is forwarded to the RabbitMQ server.
-For example, if you want to include the MQTT message payload and its timestamp in the RabbitMQ message, you can use the template like this: {"payload": "${data}", "timestamp": ${timestamp}}.
+For example, if you want to include the MQTT message payload and its timestamp in the RabbitMQ message, you can use the template like this: {"payload": "${payload}", "timestamp": ${timestamp}}.
 This template will produce a JSON-formatted message containing the payload and timestamp of the incoming MQTT message.
-The default value for the payload template field is an empty string, which means the message payload will be forwarded to RabbitMQ without any modification as JSON formatted text.
+The default value for the payload template field is an empty string, which means the message payload will be forwarded to RabbitMQ without any modification.
 6. Then click **Create** to finish the creation of the data bridge.

 Now the RabbitMQ data bridge should appear in the data bridge list (**Data Integration -> Data Bridge**) with Resource Status as Connected.
 You can continue to create a rule to forward data to the new RabbitMQ bridge.